 The Good Health outcome area of UDOT's Quality of Life Framework encompasses the health of people and communities.
 UDOT recognizes the role of active transportation in mental and physical health as well as environmental conditions contributing to health such as air quality and water quality.
-This section describes the safety and public health needs that will be addressed during the development of the I-15 EIS.
+This section describes the safety and public health needs that were addressed while developing the I-15 EIS.
 Natural environment considerations were addressed through alternatives screening and are discussed in Chapter 3, Affected Environment, Environmental Consequences, and Mitigation Measures.